UPDATED: This post was updated for 2019 to reflect new information and more examples. Enjoy!

-Another point to consider is: what happens if only a partial date is known?
-An example would be in collecting a participant’s medical history.
+Here’s another point to consider: what happens if only a partial date is known?
+An example would be in collecting a study participant’s medical history.
 What if a patient remembers only the month and year of a medical procedure they had?
 Or perhaps they are only able to remember the year.
 How should the missing day and month be captured?
-If a date type field is used to collect the response, this can pose a problem.
+The simple answer most study designers would utilize is a partial date field which allows users to enter only portions of the date.
+If a full (non-partial) date type field is used to collect the response, collecting part of the date can pose a problem.
 One possible solution is to provide CRF completion guidelines which instruct the site coordinator to use the midpoint value for an unknown day or month.
 For example, if the day was not known, a value of “15” (as the middle day of the month) would be used.
 If the month was unknown, a value of “6” (as the middle month of the year) would be used.

 Again, asking the biostatistician what the date would be used for and how it would be aggregated and analyzed will guide the study designer toward the appropriate solution.
 If the date response needed to be processed as a date (by calculating duration for example), then allowing for the capture of “UNK” would be problematic.

-A middle-ground solution would be to provide a date control, along with a check box that reads “Partial Date.”
-Checking this box would disable the date control and enable two drop-downs – one for month and one for year.
-Both of these would have an “UNK” option available.
+A middle-ground solution would be to provide a date control, along with a checkbox that reads “Partial Date.”
+Checking this box would disable the date control and enable two drop-downs – one for the month and one for the year.
+Both of these would have a “UNK” option available.
 In this fashion, the site coordinator could specify either a complete date, or could indicate a partial date and enter a month and year, or only a year.
 Upon data extraction, these fields would come out in separate columns and the biostatistician would need to craft an appropriate process to analyze and generate the final listings and report.